-From a member of the CEC of the CP of A, who is friendly to unity [Max Cohen?], we understand that the majority of their committee will resist the effort for unity until they receive an imperative mandate from the Executive Committee of the International to unite.
-They do not consider the instructions in regard to unity between the CLP and CP of A as applying to the present situation.
+From a member of the CEC of the CP of A who is friendly toward unity, we understand that the majority of their committee will resist the effort for unity until they receive an imperative mandate from the Executive Committee of the International to unite.
+They do not consider the instructions in regard to unity between the DLP [???] and the CP of A as applying to the present situation.

-We believe that such a mandate from the Executive Committee of the Communist International would be a material gain for the American movement.
-As the basis for achieving this unity the plan suggested as the means of uniting the former CLP and CP of A, which was practically the plan carried out by the CLP and the faction of the CP of A which is in the united party, might again be adopted.[†]
+We believe that such a mandate from the Executive Committee to the International would be a material gain to the American movement.
+As the basis for achieving this unity the plan suggested as the means of uniting the former CLP and the CP of A, which was practically the plan carried out by the CLP and a faction of the CP of A, which is in the united party, might again be adopted.